AlexArchive/c6-equivalents-in-c5/README.md

 ##nameof operator

-The `nameof` operator takes a program element (such as a variable or property) and returns that program element's name as a string.
+The `nameof` operator takes an object (such as a variable or property) and returns that object's name as a string.

-In a nut shell, it removes the need to define error-prone string literals who are are sensitive to typos and botched refactorings.
+In a nutshell, it removes the need to define hard-coded string literals containing variable names, whose values may not be updated after a botched or automated refactoring.

 C# 6:
 ```c#